lighthouse-no/cf-buildpack-rust/README.md

 cargo build --$RUST_CARGO_BUILD_PROFILE $RUST_CARGO_BUILD_FLAGS
 ```

-Therefore, you should not specify the Rust build profile in `RUST_CARGO_BUILD_FLAGS`.
+Therefore, although is would be possible to specify the Rust build profile in `RUST_CARGO_BUILD_FLAGS`, this should not be done as it will create a conflicted set of arguments and `cargo` will fail.

 ## Testing with Docker